Acis et Galathée

 In his "Notes manuscrites," Mariette commented that in this picture and its pendant, La Chasse aux oiseaux, Watteau “paroît y avoir voulu imiter la manière de Forest.”
 The landscape painter Jean Forest (c.
 1634-1712) was then considered to be the finest landscape painter that France had ever produced.
 Pierre Crozat, Watteau’s patron, owned eight paintings by Forest, including two into which Watteau inserted figures of his own invention (see Paysage de Forest avec figures de Watteau).
 The painter Charles Coypel owned not only Watteau’s two pendants of La Chasse aux oiseaux and Acis et Galathée but also fourteen landscapes by Forest, probably the result of his father’s friendship with Forest.
 Others in Watteau’s circle, such as Antoine de la Roque, the editor of the Mercure de France and Watteau’s first biographer, owned a Forest landscape.
 A tantalizing clue to Watteau’s link to Forest lies with Nicolas Claude Henin (1679-1763), conseilleur de Roi, maître et doyen de la Chambre des comptes de Paris, and maître d’hôtel ordinaire du Roi.
 Nicolas Claude Henin was an amateur painter and Forest’s only acknowledged student.
 Although we cannot specify the exact relationship, he must have been related to Nicolas Henin (1691-1724), one of Watteau’s closest friends.
 The Parisian art community was relatively small and often closely inter-related.
 However, except for examples like this, we generally lack the key to open its many secrets.

 Most Watteau scholars have avoided discussing this painting, which is understandable since we know so little about it.
 We not only lack the painting and are deprived of a sense of its color, but there are no preparatory drawings or even comparable landscape paintings by Watteau to afford us some idea of its appearance.
-Mathey dated Acis et Galathée to 1707-08, i.e., the earliest years of Watteau’s career, whereas Adhémar placed it significantly later, in 1716.
+Mathey dated Acis et Galathée to 1707-08, i.e., the earliest years of Watteau’s career, Roland Michel proposed c.
+1712, and Adhémar placed it still later, in 1716.
 Most have avoided the issue of assigning a date and perhaps wisely so.
 Yet the picture and Watteau’s interest in Jean Forest are worthy of greater attention.

 Ferré, consistently erratic about the authenticity of Watteau’s compositions, quotes his colleague Saint-Paulien (a pseudonym assumed by Maurice-Yvan Sicard) as doubting this work.
 Disregarding the importance of Caylus' firsthand knowledge of Watteau’s art, Saint-Paulien claims that there is no proof that this painting and its pendant were by Watteau.
 Such objections are pointless.